IWEG Bursary Programs for BIPOC Students in Canada for the Academic Year September 2020 to June 2021 Jun. 16, 2020« Back to News

 Seven (7) bursaries will be offered for the academic year September 2020 to June 2021 for qualifying BIPOC students in Canada for:

 - WSET Level 1 Award in Wine, Spirits or Sake: Four (4) bursaries will be offered.
 The applicant can choose whether to apply for either a WSET Level 1 Award in Wines, Spirits or Sake course.
+Update: As of October 29, 2020, one (1) WSET Level 1 bursary is available.

 - WSET Level 2 Award in Wines or Spirits: The applicant can choose whether to apply for WSET Level 2 Award in Wines or WSET Level 2 Award in Spirits.
 Three (3) bursaries will be offered, depending on the specific course.
 Update: As of July 8, 2020, all three of the WSET Level 2 bursaries have been claimed.